ANTIAIRCRAFT GUNS PART 3:

 HE-incendiary, AA-shrapnel-tracer

 Finnish use: Great Britain donated 24 guns during Winter War, but as the guns arrived not earlier than March of 1940 they were not issued during Winter War.
 In Continuation War they were used by 7 heavy AA-batteries serving in home front.
-All of these guns were static version.
+All of these guns were fixed version.

 Finnish military used two ammunition types with these guns, both of these types were British-made.
-"76 itftkrv 51/61-199E" was high explosive incendiary (HE-incendiary) shell loaded with TNT (trotyl), but containing also 60 g of white phosphorus.
+76 itftkrv 51/61-199E was high explosive incendiary (HE-incendiary) shell loaded with TNT (trotyl), but containing also 60 g of white phosphorus.
 Its projectile weight 6,15 kg and had muzzle velocity of 633 m/sec.
-"76 itsrv Vj8 - 51/61-199E" was anti-aircraft shrapnel shell with 8 second tracer.
+76 itsrv Vj8 - 51/61-199E was anti-aircraft shrapnel shell with 8 second tracer.
 Its projectile weight 6.15 kg and had muzzle velocity of 637 m/sec.
 The whole concept of using shrapnel-like ammunition (shell containing metal balls which burst outside it when the shell exploded and did the damage) for anti-aircraft use was rather typical during World War 1, but was seriously outdated by World War 2.

 76 ItK/31 ss and 76 ItK/31-40 ss